shnarazk/learn/Typst/presen.typ

 }
 $

-As you see, the Luby value is equal to two raised to the power of the local index in a segment.
+// As you see, the Luby value is equal to two raised to the power of the local index in a segment.
 So we can define the Luby sequence in another form.

-#figure(caption: [Local index and segment index on the natural number triangle], gap: 16pt)[
+== indices on the natural number triangle

 #canvas({
   import draw: *